ipfs/ipfs-docs/docs/concepts/nodes.md

 Specific limitations of the JS-IPFS implementation are:

 - Unless using WSS, a JS-IPFS node cannot connect to the main public DHT.
 They will only connect to other JS-IPFS nodes.
-- The performance of the DHT is not on-par with the Go-IPFS implementation.
+- The performance of the DHT is not on-par with the Kubo implementation.
 - The HTTP gateway is present, but it has no subdomain support (can't open TCP port)

 See [More about IPFS Node](../how-to/command-line-quick-start.md#take-your-node-online)